 - Engage in reciprocal social interactions with others

-- Communicate with others in developmentally appropriate ways; and
+- Communicate with others in developmentally typical ways; and

 - Participate in a range of activities and behaviors typical of the child’s age and stage of development